Techtacles/system-monitoring/README.md

 go run main.go start --port 9090

 # Start and add docker metrics to the dashboard
-go run main.go start --docker
-OR
 go run main.go start -d

+# Start the dashboard in the background (detached mode)
+go run main.go start -D

 # Start and add docker metrics to the dashboard and run on a specific port
 go run main.go start -d -p 9090